Bulk properties of the Airy line ensemble: Preliminary modulus of continuity for parabolic Airy lines

 for constants $c$ and $d$.
-Using that $b \ge a\sqrt{s}$ and that $s \in (0, 1)$ then proves the first part of the lemma.
-For the second part of the lemma, we can use the usual Tracy-Widom tail bounds instead of Corollary \ref{C:point-locations} and the fact that $a > 7s^{3/2}$ to give the improved bound. \end{proof}
+Using that $b \ge a\sqrt{s}$ proves the desired bound when $s \in (0, 1)$.
+For the case when $k = 1, s \ge 1,$ and $a > 7 s^{3/2}$ we can use the tail bounds on the Tracy-Widom random variable $\scrL_1(0)$ from Lemma~\ref{L:var-airy}(iii) instead of Corollary~\ref{C:point-locations} to bound~\eqref{E:Rkk}.
+This gives that